matchbookmac/matchbookmac.github.io/_posts/2017-01-15-macOS-tmux-emacs-copy-past.markdown

 ---

-I've been following the tmux trail in [thoughtbot's Upcase](https://thoughtbot.com/upcase), and I got to the part where Chris integrates tmux copy-mode with the macOS system clipboard (`pbcopy`/`pbpaste`) via some vim key bindings.
+I've been following the tmux trail in [thoughtbot's Upcase](https://thoughtbot.com/upcase), and I got to the part where Chris integrates tmux copy-mode with the macOS system clipboard (`pbcopy`/`pbpaste`) The issue he was dealing with is that, of the box, tmux doesn't integrate nicely with macOS `pbcopy` and `pbpaste`.
-I am conversant in vim, but my main editor is emacs, and I'd like to keep things as consistent as possible across the board.
-Also, `readline` uses emacs keybindings, and macOS supports basic emacs navigation through text via `C-a`, `C-e`, `M-b`, `M-f`, etc. In addition to that, emacs copy and paste functionality was not working when running emacs inside of a tmux session.
+His solution was to update his tmux.conf to use some vim key bindings and inline shell scripting to talk to `pbcopy`/`pbpaste`.
+I am conversant in vim, but my main editor is emacs, so I decide to branch out from the tutorial at that point and figure out how to do the same thing he was doing, but with emacs bindings.
+In addition to that, when running I was running an emacs client inside of a tmux session, the emacs copy and paste functionality via the kill-ring was not working as expected.

-Out of the box, tmux (1.8) uses emacs key bindings as well, the issue is that tmux doesn't integrate nicely with `pbcopy` and `pbpaste`.
+I first decided to tackle copy/paste integration for just tmux and macOS.
+I figured that maybe lessons learned there could be applied to my emacs client issues as well.
 Chris used [`reattach-to-user-namespace`](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) as part of the solution to get his vim-like bindings working, so I went ahead and did `brew install reattach-to-user-namespace`.
 The author of `reattach-to-user-namespace` also did a good job of documenting why tmux and `pbcopy`/`pbpaste` don't play nicely, so you can peruse the README in the link above instead of me trying to explain it here.

-After I installed `reattach-to-user-namespace`, it was time to build by tmux copy-mode configuration.
+After I installed `reattach-to-user-namespace`, it was time to build my tmux copy-mode configuration.
 Basing it off of Chris', I came up with this:

 ``` shell